waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzles & Exploration

 ## A. Current Objective: Seafoam Islands
-- **Primary Goal:** Solve the main boulder puzzle on Seafoam Islands B3F (West).
+- **Primary Goal:** Solve the Seafoam Islands puzzles by manipulating water currents.
 - **Current Location:** Western section of the Seafoam Islands.
 - **Strategy:** The eastern section is a confirmed dead-end loop.
-The only way to progress is to exit the cave via the eastern entrance and re-enter from the western cave entrance on Route 20.
-I am now exploring the western side, which seems to be the correct path.
+The correct path is through the western cave entrance.
+The puzzle involves pushing boulders on upper floors (like B2F and 1F) into holes to stop strong water currents on the lower floors (B3F and B4F), which unlocks new paths.
+My current focus is to explore the interconnected western sections of all floors to find and solve these boulder puzzles.

 # IV.
 Strategic Lessons & Tool Development